 If you would like an EasyRead Information Sheet please email adultautismspectrum@ncl.ac.uk or call us at 0191 282 1380.

-Alternatively, you can watch an information video containing all the information given here on our website www.autismspectrum-uk.com
+Alternatively, you can watch an information video containing all the information given here, on our website www.autismspectrum-uk.com

-This research study is called 'Learning about the lives of adults on the autism spectrum'.
+This research study is called 'Learning about the lives of adults on the autism spectrum and their relatives'.
+In this research, we want to know about your experiences as a relative of someone with autism.
 Our aim is for our research to lead to new knowledge about people's lives, and change to services and support for adults on the autism spectrum and their relatives.

-If you agree to join the study, you will be asked to give details about your autism spectrum diagnosis, and other information (types of support you receive, your employment opportunities, home, and information about aspects of your daily life).
+If you agree to join the study, you will be asked to give your contact details, some health and lifecourse information about yourself, some information about your relative's autism spectrum diagnosis, and other information (types of support they receive, their employment opportunities, their home and and information about aspects of their daily life).